saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/doRateShopping.md

         ```

 5.  **Rate Comparison and Selection:**
-    *   For each qualfied carrierShipmentMethod, call the appropriate carrier service to get rates.
+    *   For each qualified carrierShipmentMethod, call the appropriate carrier service to get rates.
     *   Sort retrieved carrier shipmentMethodRates by estimated cost (ascending).
     *   Selects the cheapest method.